pat270/liferay-frontend-guidelines/css/clay_css_2_recipes/03_text_input.md

 We have the styles we need to update the default state of `form-control` in Clay CSS.
 HTML inputs are generally vertically centered by default with the exception of `textarea`, `select[multiple]`, and `select[size]`.
 Setting the height should cover most use cases and `$input-padding-y` should not need to be updated.

 In this case, Material Design sets a large value for `padding-top` to make space for floating labels.
 We will skip this for now.

-Setting `$input-padding-y` to 20px will cut off text on our `select` input we will update case by case as necessary.
+Setting `$input-padding-y` to `20px` will cut off text on our `select` input, so we will need to update it on a case by case as necessary.

 _/src/css/\_clay_variables.scss_